felixge/faster-than-c/README.md

 Because, if I was a sane person, I probably would have:

-a) Picked a platform that already had a MySQL client
+* Picked a platform that already had a MySQL client
-b) Waited for somebody else to do the work
+* Waited for somebody else to do the work
-c) Created a binding for libmysql
+* Created a binding for libmysql

 I mean all of these are somewhat reasonable choices, given that my goal at that point was to build a [company](http://transloadit.com/), not a database client.